-When it comes to railings, there are times where a simple wood railing will suffice but metal railings are an excellent solution for your home and business.
+When it comes to railings, there are times when a simple wood railing will suffice but metal railings are an excellent solution for your home and business.
 Here are the basic things you need to know.

 You have several options when choosing which metal you would like to use for your metal railing—aluminum, brass, bronze, steel or stainless steel.
-Choice of material will vary based on your budget, product availability, interior vs. exterior, finish and structural requirements.
+The choice of material will vary based on your budget, product availability, interior vs. exterior, finish and structural requirements.
 You can view product options and costs at our e-commerce site.

 Most people believe that stainless steel is the best solution for an exterior railing but this is not necessarily the case.
-Stainless steel railings, if not properly maintained, will show staining and sign of corrosion.
+Stainless steel railings, if not properly maintained, will show staining and signs of corrosion.
 An anodized, aluminum railing may be a better solution.
 Contact Wagner if you have a question as to what might work best in your application.

 Understand the Building Codes and Standards

-Building Codes have requirements for the size, strength requirements, and height of metal railings..
+Building Codes have requirements for the size, strength requirements and height of metal railings.
 Also, make sure you confirm these requirements with your local authority having jurisdiction (AHJ) as they may have chosen to make their requirements more restrictive than what is included in the model codes.

 What are you looking for in terms of appearance and functionality?
 Do you want to maximize your view?
 Then glass railing or cable railing would be the way to go.
-Looking for post mounted stainless steel?
+Looking for post-mounted stainless steel?
 Consider our Legato™ Railing Collection.
 Utilitarian?
 Pipe Railing.
 Hospitality?
 Brass Railings.

-Mechanical finishes refer those finishes utilizing an abrasive.
-The most common finishes being a satin finish or a bright polished finish.
-While visual appearance is the main selection criteria, different mechanical finishes will perform better than others depending on the environment.
+Mechanical finishes refer to those finishes utilizing an abrasive.
+The most common finishes are a satin finish or a bright polished finish.
+While visual appearance is the main selection criterion, different mechanical finishes will perform better than others depending on the environment.
 For instance, a satin finish creates more surface area and permits dirt and contaminants to settle into troughs in the surface.
 These contaminants could cause stainless steel to corrode if not cleaned out.
 A bright, polished finish will not retain these contaminants but will show fingerprints.

 In some installations, the preferred finish may be to create a rusted (steel) or antique finish (brass or bronze).
 While this finish can be achieved over time by leaving the material unfinished, the preference is to accelerate that aging chemically and then seal the surface with wax or a clear coat.

 Most people don’t realize that aluminum is subject to oxidization if left unfinished.
-Aluminum can be treated with a chemical process known as anodizing which seals the surface as well as adding additional hardness to protect the aluminum from scratches.
+Aluminum can be treated with a chemical process known as anodizing which seals the surface as well as adds additional hardness to protect the aluminum from scratches.

 Organic finishes refer to wax or paint.
 Steel and aluminum are good metals to use when you want to introduce a color to your metal railing.